Approaching quantum criticality in a partially geometrically frustrated heavy-fermion metal: Introduction

-\sffamily\bfseries Quantum phase transitions have captured the interest of a large community in condensed-matter and atom physics research.
-These transitions occurring strictly speaking only at absolute zero temperature, are found in insulating and metallic systems, and also in ultracold dilute atomic gases in optical lattices \cite{Sachdev2011,Gegenwart2008,Greiner2002}.
-The common feature of these very different material classes lies in the fact that the competition between low-energy scales can be tuned by a nonthermal parameter, such as pressure, magnetic or electric field, and chemical composition for the condensed-matter systems.
-In heavy-fermion materials, the strong exchange $J$ between $f$-electrons and conduction electrons can lead to quenching of the $f$-electron-derived (nearly) localized magnetic moments via the Kondo effect or, if $J$ becomes weaker, to long-range magnetic order via the Ruderman-Kittel-Kasuya-Yosida (RKKY) interaction mediated by the conduction electrons \cite{Doniach1977}.
-In addition to the suppression of magnetic order by Kondo entanglement with conduction electrons, it has been suggested that magnetic order can be suppressed by quantum fluctuations \cite{Si2006,Vojta2008} which may be enhanced on general grounds by reducing the effective dimensionality \cite{Custers2012} or, more specifically, by geometric frustration.
-Here we report on the observation of a quantum phase transition in a partially frustrated antiferromagnetic metallic system.
-In antiferromagnetic \mbox{CePdAl} the magnetic Ce ions form a network of equilateral triangles in the $(001)$ plane, similar to the kagom\'{e} lattice, with one third of the Ce moments not participating in long-range order \cite{Donni1996}.
-The N\'{e}el temperature $T_{\textrm{N}} = 2.7\,\unit{K}$ can be driven to zero upon replacing $14.4\,\%$ of Pd by Ni.
-Here the specific heat $C$ exhibits a $C/T \propto - \log\,T$ dependence.
-Within the Hertz-Millis-Moriya model of quantum criticality, this behavior can be attributed to two-dimensional critical antiferromagnetic fluctuations arising from the decoupling of three-dimensional magnetic order by frustration.
-The intermediate planes of frustrated moments are a possible candidate for a two-dimensional spin-liquid.
-The simultaneous presence of magnetic order, geometric frustration, and Kondo effect in this system might thus entail a new route to quantum criticality.
+Quantum phase transitions occurring strictly speaking only at absolute zero temperature, are found in insulating and metallic systems, and also in ultracold dilute atomic gases in optical lattices.\cite{Sachdev2011,Gegenwart2008,Greiner2002} The common feature of these very different material classes lies in the fact that the competition between low-energy scales can be tuned by a nonthermal parameter, such as pressure, magnetic or electric field, and chemical composition for the condensed-matter systems.
+In heavy-fermion materials, the strong exchange $J$ between $f$-electrons and conduction electrons can lead to quenching of the $f$-electron-derived (nearly) localized magnetic moments via the Kondo effect or, if $J$ becomes weaker, to long-range magnetic order via the Ruderman-Kittel-Kasuya-Yosida (RKKY) interaction mediated by the conduction electrons.\cite{Doniach1977}